zero-one-group/geni/docs/cookbook/part_2_selecting_rows_and_columns.md

 ;  |-- longitude: string (nullable = true)
 ;  |-- location: string (nullable = true)
 ```

+We additionally remove the `/` character, as it may cause problems with Clojure namespaces.

 ## 2.2 Selecting Columns and Rows